JRShephard/Songs-of-the-Early-to-Mid-Nineteenth-Century/pages/about_the_collection.md

 The songbooks featured in this collection are all single-image scans in JPG format (noted as JPEG).
 Scans of the books were done at a high resolution to show more details in the images.
 The materials scanned are in delicate condition due to their age and wear.
 Some books feature various-sized tears, folds, and breaks in their covers.
 Scans of the materials were done with the delicacy of the materials in mind, and light exposure was kept to a minimum to keep the colors of the covers intact for as long as possible.
 I hope that the digital versions of these materials will allow for their use long after the physical material has deteriorated to the point of no use.

+## Metadata Citations

+The metadata fields for this collection are listed below with their respective controlled vocabularies.
+For more information on the metadata of this collection, please see the Metadata Application Profile.

+* Format IANA Media Types
+* Title
+* Publisher LC Name Authority File
+* Lyricist LC Name Authority File
+* Composer LC Name Authority File
+* Genre LC Genre/Form Terms
+* Date W3C Date and Time Formats
+* Subject LCSH
+* Rights U.S Copyright Office
+* Type DMCI Type Vocabulary